atreyasha/atreyasha.github.io/README.md

     $ gem install jekyll bundler
     ```

-3. Clone this repository and navigate into it
+3. Clone this repository and navigate inside it

 4. Install all necessary application `gems` automatically using `bundler`: